anindyaghosh/neuromodulation-tutorials/SrikanthRamaswamy_Neuromodulation.md

 ### Setup

 Open the notebook in Jupyter (or Google Colab) and run the cells in order.
-Keep `receptors.svg` in the same folder as the notebook so the receptor schematic renders.
 The only dependencies are `numpy`, `matplotlib` and `ipywidgets`:

 ```